 In 2017, he was awarded The University of Texas at Austin LBJ School of Public Affairs’ Rising Leader Award, which recognizes young alumni who have stood out as leaders and catalysts for change.
 He was most recently presented with the Public Safety Award presented by Safer Dallas Better Dallas.

 Matthew earned his Bachelor of Arts in political science and Latin American studies from Albion College in Michigan and his Master of Public Affairs from The University of Texas at Austin.
 He is active in the community and serves on the boards of The Commit Partnership, Education is Freedom, the Clariden School, and Philanthropy Southwest.
+Matthew is a member of the Dallas Assembly’s Class of 2022.
 He and his wife, Gitu, a clinical psychologist, reside in Westlake and have a son, Grayson.